t-pi/Octo_CO2-Ampel_OLED/README.md

 Output can also be followed with more details via Serial Monitor

+!
+Important: In order for BSEC to save the state, the BME680 sensor must have
+* had some run-in time
+* seen fresh air and
+* seen bad air, e.g. with a board marker full of solvent or some alcohol.
+Easiest way is to follow serial monitor and watch for accuracy (value in parentheses after IAQ) to reach 3.

 ## Bonus
 Mini-CO2-Ampel_Pk.ino is adapted to the Featherwing SCD30/BME680 installed onto an Adafruit Feather Huzzah32 (ESP32 based) with an OLED 128x64 connected via QWIIC connector.